artsja/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="7">
-After prestacking <Boon name="Might"/> at the Mistlock Singularity move in and the _Deepstone Sentinel_ spawns.
+After prestacking <Boon name="Might"/> at the Mistlock Singularity.
+Move in and the _Deepstone Sentinel_ spawns.
 The only dangerous attack it has is an AoE tornado (called Wind Sprites) that you have to dodge at every 20%.
 It is a well telegraphed attack so you only have to make sure you are not standing in it 1 second later.
 If it manages to catch you, others have to use CC to break you out of it before it floats you to the depths and kill you.
 There is a possibility you get caught even if you are not standing in it, use Skill 1 to break out of it (If you get caught in it and you stood in the AoE Skill 1 does nothing else than pinging on minimap, so keep that in mind).

 The other three attacks are a mini tornado that applies <Condition name="Chilled"/> and the AoEs that <Control name="Daze"/>, the third attack is a projectile it shoots inbetween which can be reflected / absorbed.
 After killing the _Deepstone Sentinel_ the crystal energy orb spawns, take it and interact with the Vibrant Crystal in the middle.
 </GridItem>